 In the offseason, Brian Sabean replaced Bob Quinn as the Giants’ general manager and soon traded the popular Williams to the Cleveland Indians for Jose Vizcaino, Julian Tavarez, Joe Roa, and Jeff Kent.
 To many, the trade looked foolish as Williams had been key to the Giants’ offense and defense.
 Sabean stuck to his reasoning and proved his case.
 “I know if we had stayed on the same path we would have Rich Aurilia playing shortstop and Bill Mueller at second,” Sabean said.
 “I think we upgraded both those positions.”5

 After the trade Mueller was the starting third baseman for the 1997 Giants but split some time with Mark Lewis.
 He nonetheless appeared in 128 games.
 He hammered his first career home run on the road, against the Florida Marlins on June 3 facing rookie pitcher Rob Stanifer.
 On July 23 in San Francisco, Mueller went 4-for-4 at the plate with a home run and five RBIs in a rout of the Philadelphia Phillies.
-The Giants finished the season on top of the American League West with Mueller holding the team’s highest batting average (.292).
+The Giants finished the season on top of the National League West with Mueller holding the team’s highest batting average (.292).
 The eventual World Series champion Florida Marlins swept the Giants in the Division Series but Mueller hit a home run in Game One.